 Due to the sheer size of our collection, we have an abundance of riches, though most of these specimens never see the light of day.
-This November, a new exhibition will change that.
-Unshelved: Cool Stuff from Storage will give visitors a rare “backstage” glimpse of the Museum’s storage areas.
+Unshelved changes that by giving visitors a rare “backstage” glimpse of the Museum’s storage areas.
 Specimens arranged on shelves and in cases will offer visitors the opportunity to revel in the natural world in all its beauty and strangeness.

-Unshelved will be located on Level 2 next to Coast to Cactus in Southern California.
-The exhibition is free for members and included with general admission.
+Unshelved, located on Level 2 next to Coast to Cactus in Southern California, is free for members and included with general admission.